k-vaughn/NTCIP-8008/docs/wg-responsibilities.md

 - pull-request approval
 - release approval

+!!! warning "Committee Requirement"
+    When starting a project, the committee shall:

+    - Identify a responsible working group
+    - Identify one or more maintainers

+    Update style

+!!! warning "WG Requirement"
+    The WG shall define the time within which the maintainer is expected to triage and respond to submitted comments.

 ## Project Approval {.body}

 An appropriate WG or committee **shall** approve the formation of a project